project-sekai-ctf/sekai.team/data/blog/tsjctf-2022/bacteria.md

 <=> <st_name> = <Address for STRTAB> - <STRTAB>
 ```

-So this is easier because we don't have a division in the calculation.
-So we will choose any address which doesn't overwrite the other data:
+So this is easier because we don’t have a division in the calculation.
+So we will choose any address which doesn’t overwrite the other data:

 ```
 STRTAB_addr  = rw_section + 0x80     = 0x403e80